 Add rows to your cart

 The final thing to do is to add all local authorities in England to the cart, as our rows.
-To do this, we Explore by Area (Explore -> By Area), and go to English Lower Tier Authorities.
+To do this, we go to Atlas, using the tabs at the top of the screen

 From there, we can use the add to cart button to add all local authorities to the cart.

 Your data cart now shows that there are 2 slices of data and 326 geographical areas, as shown in the data cart tab.
 Clicking the data cart tab will take us to our populated Data Cart, which will now look like this:

 There are a variety of different ways of adding data to a cart, but we've just demonstrated the simplest way.

 It is also possible to only add specific geographical areas, or choose to add all columns from a particular dataset in one go.
 Look out for the buttons with a shopping cart and plus sign!

 Before we save the cart for download, we can optionally remove dataset slices (columns) or geographic areas (rows), by simply clicking the white cross on red button next to the item in the cart: